 The Risk Committee has adopted a written charter that specifies among other things, the scope of its rights and responsibilities.
-The Risk Committee held eight meetings in 2019.
+A copy of the committee's charter is available on our website at www.bylinebancorp.com under "Goverrnance Documents" tab.

 In addition to the committees described above, the Board of Directors of Byline Bank also has an Executive Credit Committee, a Trust Committee and an ALCO Committee.
 The Executive Credit Committee provides oversight of our credit risk management function.
 This committee oversees the risk appetite, the development of policies, practices and systems for measuring credit risk and monitors the performance and quality of our credit portfolio.
-Mr. Cabrera is Chairman of the Executive Credit Committee, and the committee's other members include Messrs.
-Herencia, Paracchini, and Ms. Herseth.
+Ms. Herseth is Chairman of the Executive Credit Committee, and the committee's other members include Messrs.
+Herencia, Paracchini, Kent and Ms. Cabrera.
 The Trust Committee provides oversight in implementing policies for the Bank's Wealth Management and Trust department, as well as practices and controls sufficient to promote high quality fiduciary administration.
 Mr. Rull is Chairman of the Trust Committee, and the committee's other members include Messrs.
-Cabrera, Herencia, Yohanan and Ms. Herseth.
+Cabrera, Herencia and Ms. Herseth.
 The ALCO Committee provides oversight of the Asset and Liability Management function.
 Mr. Rull is the Chairman of the ALCO Committee, and the committee's other members include Messrs.
-Herencia, Kent, Cabrera, Yohanan, Paracchini and Ms. Herseth.
+Herencia, Kent, Cabrera, Paracchini and Ms. Herseth.